andrewgwallace/AYLI/readme.md

-# React Single Repo Example
+# AYLI

-This is an example repository to show how you could have an API and React client in the same repositories.
-It includes setup for knex.
+AYLI is a platform that allows vistors to find local street performers and artists to provide performance dates for visitors to find easily find and follow them.

 ## Installation
-1. `createdb mycoolapp` (you can change the name of the db in `knexfile.js`)
+1. Create a local postgreSQL database called `alyi` (or you can call it whatever you wish and change the name of the db in `knexfile.js`)
-1. `yarn && cd client && yarn`
+2. run `npm install`

 ## Local Development